Gwali-1/Blog-Files/Posts/hooks.md

 # Handling GitHub Webhooks in C

-GitHub webhooks let you trigger actions when events happen in a repository, like when someone pushes a commit.
+Can  let you trigger actions when events happen in a repository, like when someone pushes a commit.

 To start, you'll need to: